 By examining research conducted by Takashi Ebashi of the late Japanese Mahjong Museum at Chiba, Japan, it is possible to put forward a hypothesis that seeks to explain the origin of a particular style of tile set that has these alternative or uncommon motifs.
-This examination yields a tile set Pattern from a particular province in China.
+This examination yields the proposition that this type of tile set Pattern originated from a particular province in China.

 The Museum of Mahjong and Tea Culture in Chengdu, China, also has an example of this tile set Pattern.